24 Data Scientist CV Examples for 2026

 • State the quantitative results of your project

 As a data scientist, emphasise your value by showcasing the quantitative impact of your work.
 These can be estimates.
 For instance, did you automate a report?
 Approximately how many hours of manual work did you save each month?
-Here are some ideas for how you can quantitatively discuss your projects:
+Here are some ideas on how you can quantitatively discuss your projects:

-Ways to define the impact of your data science work
+How to define the impact of your data science work

 • Increased revenue